cz-cz/auto-bgmlist-lrc-generator/README.md

 # auto-bgmlist-lrc-generator
-using premiere's edl file to generate bgmlist lrc in the pr, soud track must be music from ncm(网易云音乐)，and should not be cut following the steps to use this code.
+using premiere's edl file to generate bgmlist lrc // in the pr, soud track must be music from ncm(网易云音乐)，and should not be cut// following the steps to use this code.
 # step 1 GET edl file from PR
 ![image](https://user-images.githubusercontent.com/67094803/132870901-980afd9b-cbce-4ae8-8022-b8e2512517ac.png)